amd/aocl-crypto/docs/internal/design/02-subsystem-design.md

  6. Squeeze : Valid only for Shake(SHA3) algorithm for squeezing the digest out.
     This can be called multiple times to squeeze the digest out in steps.
+    This API cannot be called together with 'alcp_digest_finalize'.
      ```c
     alc_error_t
     alcp_digest_shake_squeeze(const alc_digest_handle_p pDigestHandle,